dillonHe/EasyEDA-Documents/Tutorial/SchematicLibs.md

 ## Custom Attributes

-In the Schematic Lib editor’s canvas Properties panel, you will find a **Custom Attributes** section:
+In the Schematic Lib editor's canvas Properties panel, you will find a **Custom Attributes** section:

 ![](images/097_SchematicLibs_MyLibsCustomerAttributes.png)